-- Age: The operative date for reckoning the age of the performer is the last day of February preceding the Festival, i.e. 28th February 2019.
+- Age: The operative date for reckoning the age of the performer is the first day of the Festival, i.e. 1st June 2020.

 Multiple entries: A performer may enter more than one class, unless the syllabus states otherwise.
 In ordinary solo classes

 - offering any one instrument, a performer can only enter a maximum of two classes, which must be in adjacent age groups or grade levels.

 - offering more than one instrument, a performer can enter on all available instruments in that class.

 - Applicants: All entries must be submitted by an adult (i.e. someone over the age of 16) whether performer, teacher, parent or guardian.
 This is the “Applicant”.
 Each Applicant should give one contact only for all correspondence, and this must include a telephone number and a current email address.
 Ballot slips will be sent to that email address.
 Please make sure you enable your email to receive messages from email@example.com.

 - Performance times: Ballot slips with class dates, times and venues will be issued in early May.
 Applicants are asked to check them carefully and advise the Secretary promptly of any mistakes.